BLASTing Illumina reads in FASTQ format

 - and because FASTQ files are typically inappropriate for BLAST analysis.

 FASTQ files typically result from Illumina or Nanopore sequencing.
-They typically are huge files that containing tens to hundreds of millions of reads, with many being from the from the same subset of the genome or transcriptome, or from a particular amplicon.
+They typically are huge files that containing tens to hundreds of millions of reads, with many being from the same subset of the genome or transcriptome, or from a particular amplicon.
 Such information is highly redundant.
 When this is the case:

 - BLAST analysis will be slow because the algorithm needs to search through a much larger set of sequences than if redundancy had been removed.